GetStream/react-native-samples/projects/iMessage-clone/README.md

 ## Getting Started

 Before running this project please ensure React Native is installed and configured on your machine.
-If you're new to Flutter, please checkout the [official guide](https://reactnative.dev/docs/environment-setup) with installation instructions for your OS.
+If you're new to React Native, please checkout the [official guide](https://reactnative.dev/docs/environment-setup) with installation instructions for your OS.